canonical/bundle-kubeflow/docs/db-migration-guide.md

     juju show-application $DB_CHARM | yq '.[] | .charm'
 ```

+## Prerequisites

+- Client machine with access to deployed Charmed Kubeflow 1.7.
+- Juju version 2.9.
 - Enough storage in the cluster to support backup/restore of the databases.
-- `mysql-client` on client machine (install by running `sudo apt install mysql-client`)
+- `mysql-client` on client machine (install by running `sudo apt install mysql-client`).

 ## Obtain existing database credentials

-To obtain database credential execute the following commands for each database to be migrated and use those credentials in migration steps.
+To obtain credentials for existing databases execute the following commands for each database to be migrated.
+Use those credentials in migration steps.

 ```python